 There is also relief for individuals who do not need to access their retirement now, but have seen their funds deplete due to the stock market downturn associated with COVID-19.
 The CARES Act suspends the required minimum distribution (RMD) in 2020 to allow IRA and 401(k) accounts some time to recover.

-As I mentioned in my intro, the CARES Act is 880 pages long—not including the other COVID-19 emergency response laws—and it contains many valuable provisions to help healthcare providers weather this storm (e.g., expansion of providers authorized to order home health services and expansion of Medicaid money for inpatient, home health, and rehabilitation services).
+As I mentioned in my intro, the CARES Act is 880 pages long, and it contains many valuable provisions to help healthcare providers weather this storm (e.g., expansion of providers authorized to order home health services and expansion of Medicaid money for inpatient, home health, and rehabilitation services).
 We couldn’t possibly detail all of them out in this blog post, but please check out this NPR article for a broader summary of the CARES Act relief package.
 Have questions?
 Leave them in the comment section below, and we’ll do our best to get you an answer!